ParkerMedlin/LotNumGenerator-Macros/Update_Notes.md

 # Update Notes

+### 12-7-2021
+ - Removed IssueSheet-generation-related macros and associated Sub from print module. the CreateWorkbooks VBA module was removed entirely.
+ - Also removed the IssueSheet query in Powerquery.

 ### 12-1-2021
  - JRD pointed out a pitfall that I was running into with the empty row cleanup loop on startron report macro; resolved and pushed
      - rows would eventually be skipped because I was using the loop incrementor to store what row i was on, and number of the row I was on would change every time i deleted a row. once I added a separate `Integer` to track the row count, everything worked as intended.